jdrestre/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 models/rectangle.py|2.
 First Rectangle|Write the class Rectangle that inherits from Base and add getter/setter each attribute models/rectangle.py|3.
 Validate attributes|Update the class Rectangle by adding validation of all setter methods and instantiation (id excluded): TypeError and ValueError into getter/setter models/rectangle.py|4.
-Area first|Update the class Rectangle by adding the public method def area(self)
+Area first|Update the class Rectangle by adding the public method def area(self) models/rectangle.py|5.
+Display #0|Update the class Rectangle by adding the public method def display(self): that prints in stdout the Rectangle instance with the character #

 ---